digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 - merge: one commit has two parents
 -> DAG (we don't travel back in time - so there are no cycles)

-Branches: pointers (more efficient than referring to sha-comit-ids) -> allow us to separate development (typically: main/dev/features; but: very flexible)
+Branches: pointers (more efficient than referring to sha-commit-ids) -> allow us to separate development (typically: main/dev/features; but: very flexible)